-In my post today I am sharing with you my personal account of that harrowing, panic-filled 24-hour period between April 29-30, 1975 when a 10 year-long war that some have called America’s “lost crusade” came to a frantic and ignominious end.
+In my post today I am sharing with you my account of that harrowing, panic-filled 24-hour period between April 29-30, 1975 when a ten-year-long war that some have called America’s “lost crusade” came to a frantic and ignominious end.

 Most Americans have subsequently concluded that what was then the longest war in this nation’s history was also the first war America ever lost.
-In fact, however, as a former North Vietnamese colonel told me several years ago, one of the great ironies of Vietnam is that the American military was never defeated in any battle of consequence.
+However, as a former North Vietnamese colonel told me several years ago, one of the great ironies of Vietnam is that the American military was never defeated in any battle of consequence.

 “You lost the war in the cities and villages of America, not on the battlefields of Vietnam,” Col. Ba Thang political commissar of the Saigon Gia Dinh Special Action Unit, told me.
 “We could never hope for a military victory against such a formidable foe.
 Our strategy was to survive, to make the war last so long that you Americans would eventually tire and go home.
 That is what happened.
 We divided you politically and sapped your will to fight a war in a country few Americans had ever heard of or cared about.”

 Indeed, while the specter of Vietnam still haunts us today, in the 1960s and 1970s it divided the nation like nothing since the Civil War.
 In some ways, it continues to do so.